Sujith-the-great/CSE_576_NLP_Project/README.md

 ## Repository Structure
 - `Final Report-1.pdf`: The detailed project report.
 - `README.md`: This file, providing an overview of the project.
-- `code/`: Directory containing the implementation code for each approach.
+- `Final Report-1.pdf`: Detailed insights into the project's methodology and results.
 - `data/`: Directory containing the dataset used for evaluation.

 ## How to Use